Nunatica/QuickInstaller/README.md

 ## Known Issues ##
 - Mai dumps are not supported yet.
+- Can be slow if vpk contains a lot of small files.

 ## Trouble shooting ##
 - Failed to convert vpk to mp4: extract manually and put directory into 'vpk' instead of vpk file.